Wolsten/ARTE/readme.md

 Plugins come in two flavours:

-1. Passive plugins
+1. Passive
-2. Active (hence the name ARTE) plugins
+2. Active (hence the name ARTE)

 Passive plugins perform some operation on the editor, updating the content and then exit.
-Active plugins perform the same actions but expose the ability to directly edit the inserted content, such as with a visible `edit` button or simply by supporting a _click_, _double-click_ or _right-click_ interaction, the choice being yours.
+Active plugins perform the same actions but expose the ability to edit the inserted content, such as with a visible `edit` button or simply by supporting a _click_, _double-click_ or _right-click_ interaction, the choice being yours.

 `Block` and `list` elements relate to normal HTML block tags, such as headings, paragraphs and ordered lists.
 Inline `style` elements are implemented (for consistency) with styled `span` elements that may contain one or more `style:value` pairs in their `style` attribute.